dsulfaro/ActiveRecordLite/README.md

   end
 end
 ```

+Now, the user can assign either association which will execute the correct query and retrieve the appropriate information from the database.

 #### has_one_through
 Last is the `has_one_through` association which combines the previous two.
 The goal is to be able to do the following: